2amigos/yii2-usuario/docs/installation/configuration-options.md

 By default, Google Authenticator App for two-factor authentication cycles in periods of 30 seconds.
 In order to allow a bigger period so to avoid out of sync issues.

+#### twoFactorAuthenticationForcedPermissions (type: `array`, default: `[]`)

+The list of permissions for which two factor authentication is mandatory.
+In order to perform the check in every action you must configure a filter into your config file like this:

+use Da\User\Filter\TwoFactorAuthenticationEnforceFilter;
+...
+'on beforeAction' => function() {
+        Yii::$app->controller->attachBehavior(
+            'enforceTwoFactorAuthentication',[
+                'class' => TwoFactorAuthenticationEnforceFilter::class,
+                'except' => ['login', 'logout', 'account', 'two-factor', 'two-factor-enable'], ]
+        );
+    },
+...
+This will redirect the user to their account page until the two factor authentication is enabled.

 #### enableGdprCompliance (type: `boolean`, default: `false`)

 Setting this attribute enables a serie of measures to comply with EU GDPR regulation, like data consent, right to be forgotten and data portability.